niklasekstrom/a314/Software/ethernet/README.md

 ## Configuring the Raspberry Pi

+If the `install-pi.sh` script was run to setup the Raspberry Pi then the following steps have already been carried out, and no more configuration should be needed unless your network require some special configuration.

 - Install pytun: `sudo pip3 install python-pytun`.
 - Copy `ethernet.py` to `/opt/a314/ethernet.py`.
 - Update `/etc/opt/a314/a314d.conf` with a line that starts `ethernet.py` on demand.